nanoticity/nanoticity.github.io/README.md

 # Personal Website

 Pretty self explanatory.
 All the information is on the website.
+This website was mostly vibe coded, especially because of the CSS.

 Best,
 -Nano <br><br>